 Why does culture matter in a company?
-Because according to Dr. Dave Acheson, Founder and CEO of the Acheson Group, no matter where you are in the food chain, the biggest challenges are in food safety which means how people work together to find solutions is key to success.
+Because according to Dr. David Acheson, Founder and CEO of the Acheson Group, no matter where you are in the food chain, the biggest challenges are in food safety which means how people work together to find solutions is key to success.
 How a company approaches assessing risks and most importantly, manages them– all drives back to culture, says Dr. Acheson, who has more than 30 years of experience in medical and food safety research and advises food companies globally on how to best manage risk in a global supply chain and evolving regulatory landscape.

 “Setting the tone from the top by the CEO about what matters to the company affects brand and reputation,” says Dr. Acheson.
 “Maintaining a safe environment for people and products and understanding the risk today is important to convey the correct cultural message throughout an organization.”